The Bible says God created humans directly and uniquely. We are not products of an evolutionary process that began with lower life forms.

 Big Unknowns

-Scientists are still deciphering DNA.
-We have much to learn about the evolutionary capabilities that God built into it.
+Scientists have yet to decipher DNA fully, so we still have much to learn about the evolutionary capabilities God built into it.

-We do not know if God originally hard-coded DNA with exhaustive instructions to punctually produce every mutation he ever envisioned at scheduled times.
+We do not know if he originally hard-coded DNA with specific instructions to produce all the mutations he envisioned at scheduled times.

-Or if he has actively edited it along the way to generate new species when the physical world was ready to support them.
+Or if he actively edited it after the initial creation events to generate new species when the physical world was ready to support them.

 Or if he encoded it at creation with general mutation instructions that were sufficiently comprehensive and dynamic to allow organisms to adapt to environmental changes and evolve without his subsequent input.

-God programmed it to produce perfect results.
-He never scripted it to generate congenital disorders and malformations.
+God originally programmed the DNA in living things to produce perfect results.
+He never scripted it to generate congenital disorders and abnormalities.

-We do not know if it limited the adaptability of DNA, which may have led to the demise of certain species in times past.
+We do not know whether this damage also impaired the evolutionary adaptability of plant and animal DNA, which may have led to the demise of particular species in the past.

 Our Uniqueness